Priyankasaggu11929/priyankasaggu11929.github.io/meditation.md

 ---

-*(For someone who might want to start, I use this [tara barach's meditation stream](http://www.tarabrach.com/audio/2010-07-07-Smile-Meditation-TaraBrach.mp3).)*
+*(For someone who might want to start, I use this [tara barach's meditation stream](http://www.tarabrach.com/audio/2010-07-07-Smile-Meditation-TaraBrach.mp3) and headspace.)*

 ---